Carldsky/Project-Task-Manager/README.md

 - ✅ Add, edit, and delete tasks
 - ✅ Easy to do mark for each task list
+- ✅ Have priority low to high
+- ✅ Can make Status of TO DO (Status TO DO, In Progress, Done)
 - ✅ Persistent storage (e.g. localStorage)
 - ✅ Real-time form validation for task title
 - ✅ Responsive and clean UI